shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-programmatic-guaranteed-selling-line-item-ssp.md

 ---
-title: Create a Programmatic Guaranteed Deal that Uses Third-Party Ad Server Pacing, Tag Integration
+title: Create a PG Deal with Third-Party Ad Server Pacing and Tag Integration
 description: In this article, find information on how to create and set up a PG deal that uses pacing in your ad server of record. ms.date: 10/28/2023
 ---

-# Create a programmatic guaranteed deal that uses third-party ad server pacing, Tag integration
+# Create a PG deal with third-party ad server pacing and tag integration

 To create a PG deal that uses pacing in your ad server of record, you need to select a buyer, ad type, CPM, impression budget, flight dates, and a placement specifically created for the PG deal.